AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/technical_overview/unified_profile_architectural_overview/unified_profile_architectural_overview.md

 #### 4.2.1 Create a Segment Job

-A Segment Job is a queued process of running one or more Predicates against your ACP XDM data which either builds or rebuilds the Audience for each Segment.
+A Segment Job is a queued process of running one or more Predicates against your Adobe Cloud Platform XDM data which either builds or rebuilds the Audience for each Segment.

 __Example request to create a Segment Job:__